Linux \wget -O - https://install.perlbrew.pl | bash # FreeBSD \fetch -o- https://install.perlbrew.pl | sh

-perlbrew is a admin-free perl installation management tool.
+perlbrew is an admin-free perl installation management tool.
+The latest version is 0.92, read the release note: Release 0.92.

 Copy & Paste this line into your terminal: